stleerh/documents/hack_cno.md

-# Deploy development version of the CNO and OVS-Kubernetes
+# Deploy development version of the CNO and OVN-Kubernetes

 ## Using pre-built images (at quay.io/mmacias)